 A great RV route planning app to check out is Roadtrippers.
 It can help you plan out your exact route after you decide on the RV destinations you want to include on your trip.

 Of course, you want to make sure you have somewhere awesome to go once you have the RV.
 This is where our RV vacation ideas come into play.
-Below are our top 12 favorite places to take an RVing trip.
+Below are our top 15 favorite places to take an RVing trip in the US.
+If you want to be adventurous, you might consider RV camping in Baja Mexico.
 You really can’t go wrong when choosing a destination from this list!

 Best Summer RV Trips